ehForwarderBot/ehForwarderBot/docs/index.rst

    :alt: Banner

 *Codename* **EH Forwarder Bot** (EFB) is an extensible chat tunnel framework which allows users to contact people from other chat platforms, and ultimately remotely control their accounts in other platforms.

 .. toctree::
     :titlesonly:

     API/index
     getting-started
     directories
+    profile
+    guide/index

 Indices and tables
 ==================